Create and customize Microsoft Sentinel playbooks from content templates

-Fill in the required parameters and click Save.
+Fill in the required parameters and select Save.

 Alternatively, you can create a new connection from within the relevant steps in the Logic Apps designer:

-For each step which appears with an error sign, select it to expand.
+For each step that appears with an error sign, select it to expand.

 Select Add new.